philrussel21/raid-my-kitchen-terminal-app/README.md

 ## **Tests** :memo:
 Manual and a [unit testing framework](https://test-unit.github.io/) were used to create and test this app.
 Each feature was explicitly tested to achieve expected results.
 The app was consistently tested throughout its production from the big picture (key features) down to its user experience (welcome and exit messsages).
 The table below shows the summary of manual tests the app has undertaken.
 For the tests implemented using the **unit-test ruby gem**, please refer to [raid_my_kitchen_test.rb](https://github.com/philrussel21/raid-my-kitchen-terminal-app/blob/master/raid_my_kitchen_test.rb).
 ![My Kitchen App!
 Manual Tests](/docs/manual_tests.png)

+## **Ideas for Future Improvements** :soon:

+* App has a feature that accepts inputs of all the ingredients the user has including the measurements then outputs recipes that can be made with these ingredients.